JMencius/MethQC-paper-code/ScienceDB/README.md

 # How to download data from ScienceDB
 ## Introduction
 Our ONT basecalled data is shared via [ScienceDB](https://www.scidb.cn/en), an open, trusted global database for data publishing.
-We selected ScienceDB over popular options like `Figshar`e or `Zenod`o due to the large size of our data.
+We selected ScienceDB over popular options like `Figshare` or `Zenodo` due to the large size of our data.

 ## Ways to download
 1. Web browser